 The spit and Maketū Estuary provides high-value breeding habitat for native birds, specifically the Northern New Zealand Dotterel (Threatened-Nationally Vulnerable), variable oystercatcher (At Risk-Recovering), North Island Fern bird (At risk-declining) and a range of other threatened migratory birds.
 MOWS undertakes an extensive bird count monitoring programme to record: species population numbers, banded or non-banded, and age class, and a comment on previous years versus current year observations.
 Overall for commonly recorded species, population numbers have increased, with exception of 2011 Rena disaster, with population numbers now plateauing as suitable habitat is limited.
 There is evidence that New Zealand Dotterel from Maketū spit have migrated out from the spit to populate Dotterel Point, Pukehina and Newdicks Beach.
 Monitoring results are summarised in the attached annual reports.
 Recently, Birdlife International published its list of Seabird Important Bird areas (IBAs) in New Zealand; Maketu was noted as one of only 17 on the mainland of North Island.
 This is a significant accolade and must in part be put down the work that MOWS has been doing over the last five years in reporting and monitoring native bird species

 The 2008 SNA report states that shore skink are common along the spit but there is no other data.
 MOWS has undertaken extensive invertebrate and reptile monitoring on the site using pitfall traps and ondulate covers.
-This monitoring confirmed a population of shore skink and four undescribed species.
-Unfortunately, Rainbow skinks were also recorded, their presence is most likely from plants supplied from local nursery.
+This monitoring confirmed a significant population of shore skink Oligasoma smithii.
+A singfle Rainbow skink was captured during the monitoring process, likely introduced with native plants.
+The area is being regularly monitored for additional individaulas.
+An invertebrate survey conducted in 2010 listed over 100 species of invertebrate including

 Conditions and Pressures

-Domestic cat, hedgehogs, and mustelids were recorded as the main pest threat for this site.
+Domestic cat, hedgehog, and mustelids were recorded as the main pest threat for this site.
 Rats, mice and rabbits were found my MOWS to provide an equal threat to the site.
 MOWS control of these pests, through poisoning and tapping, will remain ongoing but catch records have improved over the 5 years as technique improved and number of traps increased.
 Tracking tunnel results this season on the distal end showed no rats for the first time.
 As noted above, breeding success of birds has improved, which can be attributed to increased pest control on the spit through the BMP.

 Site threat evaluation